 WHY IS HE HERE?
 BLITZ does NOT cover Lakeview, but Cash is an exception here because of his local ties to Cornelia and the Habersham area.
 Cash is Habersham all the way.

 WHERE IS HE NOW?
-Like both Adams and Beck, Cash completes the A,B,C in local pitchers shooting for the stars who were drafted in the 2nd round.
-Entering 2019, Cash has played in parts of 8 seasons in the minors to the tune of a 32-27 record (9 saves) and a 4.20 ERA to go with 490 strikeouts.
+Like both Adams and Beck, Cash completes the A,B,C in local pitchers that shot for the stars who were drafted in the 2nd round.
+Through 2018, his last season, Cash had played in parts of 8 seasons in the minors to the tune of a 32-27 record (9 saves) and a 4.20 ERA to go with 490 strikeouts.
 He was with the Dodgers organization until 2017, when after being released, he was picked up by the Seattle Mariners organization.
-He has since been released and picked up by both the Baltimore Orioles and Los Angeles Angels.
+He was ultimately released and picked up by both the Baltimore Orioles and Los Angeles Angels.